 (I was always fascinated by what happened to Elias Howe's wealth and at the end of this page is an interesting note from one of his distant relatives and some recent archive discoveries).

 Elias Howe Senior was a busy man.
 He worked his mills and farm with the help of his eight children.
 The grist mill pulled in money during the autumn grinding grain as did the saw mill and shingle machines.
+No community could survive without a local grist mill to grind the wheat and corn (between huge stones) for food and bread.
 The farm itself was a constant struggle but they all pulled together to make it work.

 By the time Elias Howe Junior was six, yes six years old, he was working most days on his dad's farm.
 Also other work was brought in.
 One of Elias Howe juniors jobs was making cards for the cotton mills in the area.
 This amounted to placing wire teeth into lengths of leather to strip back the bales of cotton before thread making.
 Also for the napping of cloth, wool and felt.
 The cotton cards were then sent back to the cotton mills for use in their industry.
 It was early piece work.

 Elias went to school in the quiet months, usually winter.
 By the age of 11 Elias went to work on a neighbouring farm but, homesick and unwell, he soon returned to the familiarity of the family farm where he worked until he finished his schooling.
 By the time Elias was a young man it was clear to Elias's father that his son was weaker than normal and as much as he wanted he could not do a hard days work on the farm without being exhausted.

 Elias's dad always worried about his frail son and would take special care to help him any way he could.
 It was this help, later in life, which proved to be the lottery winner for his family.
 One day the poor sickly lad would become one of the richest men in the land.